History of the Book Trade

 The collection of the University Library of Amsterdam includes many tens of thousands of books and publications documenting the development of the book from classical antiquity up to and including the digital era.
 In addition, the University Library owns a large collection of secondary literature in the field of book studies.
 Finally, the Special Collections manage the archives and collections relating to the history of the book trade.
 The history of book production also includes the history of graphic techniques.

 The fact that the University Library has such an exceptional collection in this field is due partly to the loan from the Bibliotheek van het Boekenvak (Library of the Book Trade), which has been under the umbrella of the Special Collections since 1958.
-This specialist library was founded in 1845 by the Vereeniging ter bevordering van de belangen des Boekhandels (Association for the Promotion of Booksellers’ Interests) and has more than 5 km of shelf space.
-The collections relating to the history of books are regularly added to with the purchase of primary and secondary works and by the acquisition of collections and archives.
+This specialist library was founded in 1845 by the Vereeniging ter bevordering van de belangen des Boekhandels (Association for the Promotion of Booksellers’ Interests) and covers more than 5 km of shelf space.
+The collections relating to the history of books are regularly expanded with the purchase of primary and secondary works and by the acquisition of collections and archives.

 Books, journals and magazines in the field of the history of books

-- Archives of publishers, printers, book binders, bookshops, auctioneers and antiquarian bookshops
+- Archives of publishers, printers, book-binders, bookshops, auctioneers and antiquarian bookshops

 - Bookshop catalogues, including auction catalogues, antiquarian catalogues and publishers’ catalogue lists